BrujoCervino/CreditCardApplications/README.md

 ♣ *Learned*: I should commit more regularly-- intra-sprint-card commits are not a bad thing: better too many than none and an irretrievably broken project.<br/>
 ♣ *What I'll do differently next time*: I was too ambitious in Sprint 3.
 I need to set more realistic goals next time - each project is another learning experience.<br/>
 <br/>
-♦ **4: Sat, Jun-20**: Ecstatic that I managed to make the CRUD tests pass; happy I got the other tests to pass; happy I got some refactoring done<br/>
+♦ **4: Sat, Jun-20**: Ecstatic that I managed to make the CRUD tests pass; happy I got the other tests to pass; happy I got some refactoring done; happy I used the Pomodoro technique for unit testing<br/>
 ♣ *Learned*: Marking table rows as 'Pending Delete' is safer than the Remove method; how to make granular unit tests for databases; how to use teardown methods in NUnit to autodestroy any table entries made for tests; shallow vs deep cloning<br/>
 ♣ *What I'll do differently next time*: Make more sprint cards: having fewer sprint cards with multiple objectives makes it difficult to know where to put them at the end of the sprint<br/>
 <br/>